Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 "What if I'd captained X" replay

-The live news feed is the runaway, on its own at 67%.
-Player comparison, FDR, transfer planner and set-piece taker dashboard cluster behind it inside a tight 54–58% band, then there's a sharp drop to captain comparison at 30%.
-Build the news feed first, then the cluster.
+The live news feed leads on its own at 69%.
+Player comparison, Transfer planner, Set-piece dash and FDR sit close together in a 55–59% band, then there's a sharp drop to captain comparison at 29%.

 Which voices you most want involved